HISTORY OF FOOD PLANTS

 F. New World Species Cultivated Since The Time of Columbus

-allspice, blackberry, black walnut, blueberry, cinchona, cranberry, dewberry, gooseberry, pecan, persimmon, plum rubber strawberry
+allspice, blackberry, black walnut, blueberry, cinchona, cranberry, dewberry, gooseberry, pecan,

 The above examples show that our most valuable economic plants, including the cereals, most of the vegetables and fruits, tea, coffee, cocoa and the fiber plants, were discovered, utilized and cultivated by humans thousands and thousands of years ago.
+The Olmec of southern Mexico who most certainly were involved with the development of large ears of maize, even went to the extreme to emphasize their dependence on this crop.
+From infancy they forced the growth of human heads to a shape resembling an ear of maize.
+Satellite imagy and racial resemblance points to the Olmec origin from West Africa in very ancient times.

 It has been difficult to accurately determine the native homes of our cultivated plants.
 Obviously they must have been derived at some time in the remote past from wild ancestors that originally had a restricted distribution.
 In most cases these wild forms no longer exist, or humans far from their original home have transported them.